Account Key Settings¶

 Available servers include:

 Use this server when testing the certificate validation process.
+Has more lenient rate limits which allow for easier testing.
 Does not produce publicly trusted certificates.

 Use this server for trusted production certificates.